 The Institute through its Chairman is responsible for the development and administration of field research stations placed under its control by the University.
-The first of these stations is at Wellington, NSW, with subsidiary properties at Manildra and Stuart Town.
+The first of these stations is at Wellington, NSW, with a subsidiary property at Stuart Town.

 The Institute is responsible directly to Professor R. M. Golding, Pro-Vice-Chancellor, and Mr J. W. A. Brain is the Technical Secretary.